 What is a home equity line of credit (HELOC)?

 A home equity line of credit (HELOC), however, is something else entirely.
-It is revolving credit which you can borrow, pay back, and re-borrow on your own schedule — and you only pay interest on the borrowed amount at any given time.
+It is revolving credit that you can borrow, pay back, and re-borrow on your own schedule — and you only pay interest on the borrowed amount at any given time.

 To be eligible for a HELOC, you must hold at least 20% equity in your home, and the maximum credit limit is 65% of the home’s market value.